drewschield/male-biased_mutation_crotalus/README.md

 * GATK (v3 and v4.0.8.1)
 * Pixy

-List files and shell script examples are in the `processing_files` directory.
+List and miscellaneous files are in the `processing_files` directory.
+Example shell scripts are in the `scripts` directory.
+These will need to be moved accordingly.
 Population genetic summary statistics output from `pixy` are in the `pixy_results` directory.

-Note that you may need to adjust the organization of your environment to suite your workflow.
+Note that you may need to adjust the organization of your environment (e.g., script locations) to suite your workflow.

 ## Contents